-- (b) Student performance category.
+(b) Student performance category.

-Such category shall have at least one required subcomponent and an optional second subcomponent as follows: - (1) Required first subcomponent.
+Such category shall have at least one required subcomponent and an optional second subcomponent as follows:

+(1) Required first subcomponent.
 A district may select, or if applicable, collectively bargain one or more measures for the required student performance category that shall be applied in a consistent manner, to the extent practicable, across the district.
-Such measure shall be based on one or more of the following: - (i) A student learning objective (SLO), on a form prescribed by the commissioner, consistent with the SLO process determined or developed by the commissioner, that results in a student growth score based on a State-created or -administered assessment or other State-approved student assessment.
+Such measure shall be based on one or more of the following:

+(i) A student learning objective (SLO), on a form prescribed by the commissioner, consistent with the SLO process determined or developed by the commissioner, that results in a student growth score based on a State-created or -administered assessment or other State-approved student assessment.
 Such SLO may be either principal- and building- or program-specific or based on district-, or BOCES-wide group, team, or linked results.
 The SLO process determined by the commissioner shall include a minimum growth target of one year of expected growth, as determined by the superintendent or their designee.
 Such targets, as determined by the superintendent or their designee, may take the following characteristics into account: poverty, students with disabilities, English language learner status and prior academic history.
-SLOs shall include the following elements, as defined by the commissioner in guidance: - (a) student population;
+SLOs shall include the following elements, as defined by the commissioner in guidance:

+(a) student population;

 - (b) learning content;

 - (c) interval of instructional time;

 - (d) evidence;

 - (e) baseline;

 - (f) target;

-- (g) criteria for rating a principal highly effective, effective, developing or ineffective (HEDI); and
+(g) criteria for rating a principal highly effective, effective, developing or ineffective (HEDI); and determined based on evidence of principal practice that promotes student growth related to the Leadership Standards.
+If a district uses the input model, the district's evaluation plan as approved by the commissioner shall include, but not be limited to:

-- (h) rationale.

-- (ii) An input model where the principal's student performance rating shall be
+- (h) rationale. - (ii) An input model where the principal's student performance rating shall be